DataTalksClub/machine-learning-zoomcamp/05-deployment/06-docker.md

 - `--entrypoint=bash`: After running Docker, we will now be able to communicate with the container using bash (as you would normally do with the Terminal).
 Default is `python`.

-At last you've deployed your prediction app inside a Docker continer.
+At last you've deployed your prediction app inside a Docker container.
 Congratulations 🥳